 - You can take advantage of the effects of reciprocity, by performing a small favor for the other person, before asking them to perform a favor for you.
 Essentially, by performing a favor for the other person first, you make it less likely that they will refuse to help you later, even if they did not ask you for a favor in the first place.
 However, if you do this, make sure to perform the initial favor only a short amount of time before asking for a favor yourself, because the effects of reciprocity diminish over time.

 Most importantly, make sure to use common sense when taking advantage of this effect.
-This means that you should be realistic with regards to who you asking for favors, and with regards to what are the favors that you are asking for.
+This means that you should be realistic with regard to who you asking for favors, and with regard to what are the favors that you are asking for.

 Finally, don’t forget that how you ask for the favor is also important, and can have a significant effect on your success rates, though the best way to ask for a favor will vary in different scenarios.
 Overall, however, in almost all cases being kind and polite will get you the farthest, especially if your goal is to use the Ben Franklin effect in order to build rapport.